rentpath/blog/articles/webpack_tboyd/article.md

 });
 ```

 `define` and `require.ensure` are used by Webpack to draw its internal dependency tree for your system of asset files.
-This tree can be arbitrarily complex, and produces fruits called chunks.
+This tree can be arbitrarily complex, and produces asset bundles ("chunks") according to a configurable set of rules.

-A chunk is a bundle of Javascript that contains a set of asset files.
 If you run Webpack with `--display-chunks`, you will see Webpack concatenate all of your assets into a single chunk by default.
 This is how most people have managed large Javascript projects in the past.
 But ever since mobile devices have taken over the internet, that behavior is no longer optimal.
 That’s where split points come in.

-Your split points are the points in your code where Webpack encounters a define or require.ensure.
+Your split points are the points in your code where Webpack encounters a `define` or `require.ensure`.
 These are places where Webpack knows it can separate a piece of code into separate chunks.
 The genius of Webpack is that split points don’t necessarily follow file boundaries, but are entirely up to the developer; one file can have a single split point at the top, or it can have several.
 The result is greater flexibility in loading your assets.
 You can have sections of your code block the rendering of the page, while other sections load concurrently in the background.
-Again, this is crucial in 2016 when you have to support a range of devices with unpredictable connectivity.
+This is called progressive enhancement, a crucial technique now that you have to support a range of devices with unpredictable connectivity.

 If you were to try to do this manually using the full range of static and dynamic techniques for progressive enhancement, you would end up with a mess.
 Webpack automates this process and gives it a predictable structure, illustrated below: